 Sterile processing department staff play a large role in helping prevent healthcare-associated infections.
 Without proper decontamination, preparing and packaging and sterile instrumentation, patients could be at risk for HAIs.
 According to the Centers for Disease Control and Prevention, HAIs occurred in an estimated 722,000 patients in acute care hospitals, and caused 75,000 deaths in 2011.

-Medical Equipment Preparers in California
+Medical Equipment Preparers in California:

 May also be called: Central Processing Technicians (CPT); Central Service Technicians (CST); Central Sterile Supply (CSS) Technicians; Certified Registered Central Service Technicians (CRCST); Sterile Preparation Technicians; Sterile Processing and Distribution (SPD) Technicians; and Sterile Processing Technicians